Titan (submersible): Reactions, investigations and documentaries

 On 23 June 2023, both the Canadian and the United States federal governments announced that they were beginning investigations of the implosion.
 They were joined by authorities from France (Bureau d'Enquêtes sur les Événements de Mer, BEAmer) and the United Kingdom (Marine Accident Investigation Branch, MAIB) by 25 June; the final report will be issued to the International Maritime Organization (IMO).
 The investigation by the U.S. Coast Guard highlighted serious safety concerns, criticizing OceanGate's operational practices and identifying a "toxic workplace culture" in which safety warnings were suppressed.
-The report concluded that Rush "exhibited negligence that contributed to the deaths" and created a false impression of the submersible's safety.The exact cause was investigated.
+The report concluded that Rush "exhibited negligence that contributed to the deaths" and created a false impression of the submersible's safety.
+The exact cause was investigated.
 Experts said that the carbon fiber used to construct the hull could have cracked under deep-sea pressure.
-On 5 August 2025, the US Coast Guard released its final report from the Marine Board of Investigation, calling the Titan disaster a ‘preventable tragedy’.
+On 5 August 2025, the US Coast Guard released its final report from the Marine Board of Investigation, calling the Titan disaster a 'preventable tragedy'.
 The National Transportation Safety Board (NTSB) investigation into the hull failure was still ongoing as of the release of the USCG final report.
 There are also reports of federal investigations into OceanGate regarding fraud.

 The 2024 American Broadcasting Company (ABC) special Truth and Lies: Fatal Dive to the Titanic examined the submersible implosion of the Titan.
 In February 2024, a movie inspired by the events of the Titan submersible incident, titled Locker, was announced.
 In March 2024, a two-part documentary by ITN Productions, Minute by Minute: The Titan Sub Disaster, was broadcast by UK's Channel 5.
-The documentary included interviews with the Canadian air crew that searched the surface, Edward Cassano of the Pelagic remotely-operated vehicle team that found the wreckage, and members of the Marine Technology Society William Kohnen and Bart Kemper.
-Kohnen and Kemper had warned OceanGate about their deviation from accepted engineering practices in 2018.
+The documentary included interviews with the Canadian air crew that searched the surface, Edward Cassano of the Pelagic remotely-operated vehicle team that found the wreckage, and members of the Marine Technology Society who had warned OceanGate about their deviation from accepted engineering practices in 2018.
 Analysis of the mysterious "banging" sounds that seemed to indicate the occupants were still alive was a main feature of the first part.
 In May 2025, the BBC and Discovery Channel aired Implosion: The Titanic Sub Disaster, a documentary co-produced along with other international broadcasters.
 It features exclusive access to the U.S. Coast Guard's investigation, previously unseen footage, expert interviews, and archive footage of an interview with Rush and of a Titan dive filmed for a possible TV feature under consideration by Discovery Channel host Josh Gates.
 The film includes a video recorded aboard the Titan's support vessel that appears to capture the sound of the implosion, during which Wendy Rush, Stockton's wife, is heard asking, "What was that bang?"
 The documentary questions OceanGate's safety practices and whether the tragedy could have been prevented.